timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
 Software and Mathematics are a life long process of learning for me.
-They are languages, and something different.
-Not only like verbal or written language and not only like a musical or sign language.
-If used as the fundamental units to build on they can describe with precision not only their meaning but also a program that can unfold over time.
-Sharing these programs is a new way to work together.
 This site has a small collection of my work, and work that builds on others (OSS).
 My partner and I are looking for other learners to join us.
 We teach via discord or keet.io in the evenings GMT-5

 1. Some Professional Highlights
 1. Libraries and Studies